 Arctic Cat dealers nationwide from August 2013 to July 2015 for between about $11,000 and $12,400.

-CPSC is charged with protecting the public from unreasonable risks of injury or death associated with the use of the thousands of consumer products under the agency’s jurisdiction.
-Deaths, injuries, and property damage from consumer product incidents cost the nation more than $900 billion annually.
-CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical, or mechanical hazard.
-CPSC’s work to ensure the safety of consumer products – such as toys, cribs, power tools, cigarette lighters, and household chemicals – contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 30 years.
+The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
+Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
+CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
+CPSC’s work to help ensure the safety of consumer products – such as toys, cribs, power tools, cigarette lighters and household chemicals -– contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.